Another famous Via Ferrata in Oman is located at Jabal Shams (Sun’s mountain) at the end of the breathtaking As Sab W6 Balcony Hike.

 The technical part of the Via Ferrata ends just below the main road, so you still have to cross a small canyon and hike about 200m to the car.

-Don’t carry a heavy back-pack and wear comfortable clothes.
+Don’t carry heavy backpack and wear comfortable clothes.

 Sun cream, sun-glasses, emergency blanket, head-light, lighter, hat, small hiking bag with waist straps, water, more water, healthy snacks and food for the day.

 Extra gear: rated harness, Via Ferrata kit (please do not use any ropes for safety, normal climbing ropes are NOT safe for Via Ferrata, it is completely different mechanics), a helmet and gloves (you will be pulling on a steel cable all the time).